paultgriffiths/research/README.md

 ### 2020

+- Ozone trends from two decades of ground level observation in Malaysia (using https://davidcarslaw.github.io/openair/)

 - Implementation of U.K. Earth System Models for CMIP6 (emissions verification/eyeballing).
 DOI:10.1029/2019MS001946

 - On the changing role of the stratosphere on the tropospheric ozone budget: 1979-2010 (co-lead).
 Code/data at https://osf.io/m2akh/.
 DOI:10.1029/2019GL086901